Hundreds of women in London protest over violence against women

 Hundreds of women have taken to the streets of central London to protest over violence against women and girls.

-Demonstrators walked from Oxford Street to Trafalgar Square to highlight the lack of action addressing male violence and to remember those killed.
+Demonstrators marched from Oxford Street to Trafalgar Square to highlight the lack of action addressing male violence and to remember those killed.

 Organiser Million Women Rise described the death of women and girls as "devastating".